-On 11th July 2006, there were a series of bomb blasts in the local trains in Mumbai (India).
+On July 11, 2006, a series of bomb blasts occurred in Mumbai’s local trains.
 That day I left work early, becoming a victim of the blasts.

-I suffered a ‘DEBILITATING SPINAL CORD INJURY’- A term which was unknown to me and my family.
-I remember the day I was first termed a ‘ PARAPLEGIC’.
+I suffered a “debilitating spinal cord injury,” a term that was unknown to me and my family.
+I remember the day I was first termed “paraplegic.”
 It changed the way I lived forever.

-I made a CRUCIAL DECISION to MOVE ON from being sorry for myself and TAKING ON what life had thrown at me.
+I made a crucial decision to move on from being sorry for myself and take on what life had thrown at me.

-5 years ago I started as an entrepreneur with my own firm named CA Chauhan & Co.
-You can read my journey: Disability is just a state of mind
+Five years ago, I started as an entrepreneur with my own firm, CA Chauhan & Co.
+You can read my journey here: Disability is just a state of mind.

-All my life I wanted to be an – Interior Designer.
-However, my mother wanted me to pursue commerce so that I have a degree, which would help me get a basic job and the required financial support in the future.
-So, I let go of my dream of being an Interior Designer and decided to consider commerce
+All my life, I wanted to be an interior designer.
+However, my mother wanted me to pursue commerce so that I would have a degree, which would help me get a basic job and the required financial support in the future.
+So, I let go of my dream of being an interior designer and decided to consider commerce.

-In all, it was a journey of 14 long years with lots of ups and downs but I am like that gold who has been through all and is still shinning.
-Real Gold Fears NO FIRE.
+In all, it was a journey of 14 long years with lots of ups and downs, but I am like that gold that has been through it all and is still shining.
+Real gold fears no fire.

-I was born in a highly educated Bengali joint family in the suburb of Kolkata (India).
-In a family like this expectation so far as academic excellence was concerned ran very high.
+I was born into a highly educated Bengali joint family in the suburb of Kolkata (India).
+In a family like this, academic excellence was held in high regard.

-Thus right from the very beginning, being the junior-most male member of my generation I was subjected to ‘intense comparison’ in the backdrop of the brilliant academic performance of my uncle’s sons who were much senior to me.
+Thus, right from the very beginning, as the junior-most male member of my generation, I was subjected to “intense comparison” against the backdrop of the brilliant academic performance of my uncle’s sons, who were much senior to me.

 On a serious note, I can say that years of struggle and unending failures have taught me the below 4 principles: